-Professional photography without professional equipment: myth and reality
+Professional photography without professional equipment:

 Do you remember my guest post for digital-photography-school.com?
 If not, here it is: How to Create an Eye-Catching Product Shot, I promised to get the same or similar photo without using any professional equipment.
 This weekend I spent less then hour getting it done.
 The result is below.